 Dr. Swain attended a joint graduate program in law and psychology, receiving her Juris Doctor from Villanova Law School and her Doctorate in Clinical Psychology from Hahnemann University in Philadelphia, PA.
 Her dissertation work focused on juror decision making in complex litigation.

-Dr. Jill Huntley Taylor is a Director with Dispute Dynamics, Inc. and heads the firm's Philadelphia office.
-She has 11 years of experience as a trial consultant.
-Dr. Huntley Taylor's experiences include case theme and strategy development, jury research, assistance with jury selection and voir dire, witness preparation, assistance with opening statements and closing arguments, development of juror profiles, and juror interviews.
-She has had key involvement in over 500 cases around the country and in Puerto Rico.
-That experience is in a wide variety of case types, including: annexation, antitrust, contract, employment, fraud, intellectual property, murder, product liability, professional malpractice, and securities.
+She has had key involvement in over 700 cases around the country and in Puerto Rico.
+That experience is in a wide variety of case types, including: antitrust, contract, employment, fraud, intellectual property, murder, product liability, professional malpractice, and securities.

-Dr. Huntley Taylor is the author of several published articles on the topics of civil jury decision making, punitive damages, the story model, sexual harassment, the use of trial themes, wage and hour litigation, and fairness in employment litigation.
+Dr. Huntley Taylor is the author of several published articles on the topics of civil jury decision-making, punitive damages, the story model, sexual harassment, the use of trial themes, opening statements, jury selection, wage and hour litigation, and fairness in employment litigation.
 Her articles have appeared in Law and Human Behavior, the Daily Journal, Employment Discrimination Report, Workplace Law Report, the California Labor and Employment Bulletin, and the Association of Business Trial Lawyers Report.

 Kellye Hebert, Ph.D.